-The aim of this policy document is to set out how, within the provisions of applicable data protection law (specifically the Data Protection Act 2018 and the General Data Protection Regulations), Colchester Borough Council will seek to protect special category and criminal convictions personal data.
+The aim of this policy document is to set out how, within the provisions of applicable Data Protection legislation (specifically the Data Protection Act 2018 and the UK General Data Protection Regulations), Colchester City Council will seek to protect special category and criminal convictions personal data.

-This policy should be read in conjunction with Colchester Borough Council's Data Protection Policy.
+This policy should be read in conjunction with Colchester City Council's Data Protection Policy and Retention Policy.

-This document is to meet the requirements of paragraph 1 of Schedule 1 of the Data Protection Act 2018 that an appropriate policy document be in place where the processing of special category or criminal convictions personal data is necessary to carry out functions which are imposed or conferred by law on us or the subject of the data in connection with employment, social security or social protection matters.
+This document is to meet the requirements of paragraph 1 of Schedule 1 of the Data Protection Act 2018.
+The Data protection Act 2018 states that an appropriate policy document be in place where;

-It also meets the requirement of paragraph 5 Schedule 1 of the Data Protection Act 2018 that an appropriate policy document be in place where the processing of special category personal data is necessary for reasons of substantial public interest.
+- The processing of special category or criminal convictions personal data is necessary to carry out functions which are imposed or conferred by law on the Council - The subject of the data in connection with employment, social security or social protection matters. - It also meets the requirement of paragraph 5 Schedule 1 of the Data Protection Act 2018 that an appropriate policy document be in place where the processing of special category personal data is necessary for reasons of substantial public interest.